FirespriteLtd/website/site/content/knowledgebase/pages/for-this-is-a-test.md

   - nintendo-switch
   - xbox-one
 ---
-If you are encountering an issue with the android version of the Persistence companion application not saving progress, please follow these steps on your android device:
+If you are encountering an issue with the android version of the Persistence companion application not saving progress, please follow these steps on your Android device:

 * Open settings menu
 * Select Apps